 • Pollution source profiling

-The working title of Christina´s PhD is “Applicability of Escherichia coli and enterococci as fecal indicators in a temperate alluvial backwater and large river system”.
-Because there is a variety of pathogens (bacteria, viruses, parasites), often in low concentrations, it is difficult to test for them individually.
-Therefore more abundant and more easily detectable fecal bacteria are used as indicators of fecal contamination.
+Christina´s research focused on the applicability and constraints of cultivation based microbiological fecal indicators.
 The indicator bacteria E. coli and enterococci are used worldwide for water quality monitoring (for example drinking or bathing water).
-Research results from the last decade indicate that these indicator bacteria may survive and potentially replicate in the non-intestinal environment (naturalized populations).
+Research results from the last decade indicate that these indicator bacteria may survive and potentially replicate in the non-intestinal environment (naturalized populations) or poikilothermic animals.
 Such naturalized populations could strongly affect the applicability and significance of fecal indicators.
 The applicability and constraints thus have to be evaluated for the various environments where water resources are to be monitored.

 Christina studied biology (zoology) at the University of Vienna and she obtained a Master’s degree in 2001.
 The topics of her diploma thesis were the ecology and the genetics of yellow bellied toads (Bombina variegata, amphibian).
 The yellow bellied toad is highly endangered and therefore protected all over Europe.
 Christina carried out a field study in Lower Austria to investigate population sizes, breeding sites and the hybridization of Bombina variegata and Bombina bombina using enzyme electrophorese technique.

-Since 2005 Christina has been working for the city administration of Vienna at the IFUM – Laboratories of environmental medicine.
-The IFUM is a competence center for hygiene with about 50 employees (experts in biology, chemistry, medicine, microbiology, molecular biology, physics).
+Since 2005 Christina has been working for the city administration of Vienna at the municipal department 39.
+The division of hygiene is a competence center for water and hospital hygiene with about 50 employees (experts in biology, chemistry, medicine, microbiology, molecular biology, physics).
 The main tasks are water quality monitoring and hygienic control of medical devices.
-Christina is the head of the laboratory for water microbiology and has a lot of experience with cultivation based methods.
+Christina is the head of the laboratory for water microbiology.
 She is also an inspector for drinking water facilities.
 Due to her job she has a strong interest in methods for health related water quality monitoring and risk management.